Meet Our Fit Specialist of the Month

 After only a brief conversation with fitter Susan Detar, it’s obvious that Hamilton, Ontario’s loss has been Palatka, Florida’s gain since her move to the States in 1993.
 Susan is the type of person who pays close attention to the needs of her friends and her community, so it’s really no surprise she found her calling as a fitter.

 Amoena: How did you become a fitter?

-Amoena: Tell us a bit about your Faith and Hope Boutique.
+Amoena: Tell us a little bit about The Pink Door.